darrenparkinson/wxa-skills-go/README.md

 Use the `https` endpoint provided by ngrok in the next step.

 6. Create the Skill on the Skills Service using the details obtained earlier:

+You can do this on the [Webex Assistant Skills Developer Portal](https://skills-developer.intelligence.webex.com/) as documented in the [Webex Assistant Skills Guide Developer Portal Guide](https://developer.webex.com/docs/api/guides/webex-assistant-skills-guide-developer-portal-guide) or use the `wxa-cli` command:

 ```sh
 $ wxa-cli create-skill --name="Echo" --url="<YOUR_URL_FROM_STEP_5>" --contact="<YOUR_EMAIL>" -secret="$(cat secret.txt)" --public="$(cat public.pem)" --token="<YOUR_PERSONAL_ACCESS_TOKEN>" --developerid="<YOUR_DEVELOPER_ID>"
 ```